REUTERS SUMMIT-Reckitt Benckiser hungry for new health deals

 Kapoor, who has been in the top job for just over two years, added that: “My personal opinion is that RB will be in the camp of aggregators or consolidators.”

-Large pharmaceutical companies dominate the consumer health market.
-But they are pruning their portfolios to unlock shareholder value.
+Large pharmaceutical companies currently dominate the consumer health market.
+But they are increasingly pruning their portfolios to unlock shareholder value.

 Pfizer has led they way in such divestments but others are following suit, with Bristol-Myers Squibb selling RB the rights to market some of its non-prescription remedies in Latin America earlier this year.